Your level of success will seldom exceed your level of self-development, because success is something you attract by the person you become.

 In The War of Art, Pressfield talks about how to turn the resistance we experience from just about anything (a new job, starting a diet, writing a book, etc.) into an opportunity to “turn pro” (i.e.: accept the challenge and implement habits that will help us be the best).

-This book will teach you how to make choices and prioritize your life so that you are living exactly how you want to live.
+Essentialism will teach you how to make choices and prioritize your life so that you are living exactly how you want to live.
 You can transform your life and this book can help you do this.

-I can’t recommend this book highly enough.
+I can’t highly recommend this book enough.
 It radically changed the way I make decisions and helped me understand and set healthy boundaries without feeling guilty about saying no. Remember, you can always say no, just like your reasoning.

-It’s really hard for me to just make a list of 5.
+It’s really hard for me to just make a list of 10ish books!

 There are just so many amazing books.
 If you set a goal of reading one book per month, you will be able to read 12 in one year.

 So, I want to include a few bonus reads that I love…

 - The 15 Invaluable Laws of Growth by John Maxwell

 - How To Win Friends And Influence People by Dale Carnegie